 - Plug it into a USB port on your computer or a wall charger like the one you use to charge your phone.

-- A blinking red light on the front of your thermostat confirms that it’s charging.
+- A blinking light on the front of your thermostat confirms that it’s charging.
+The color of the light will depend on the battery level of the thermostat when you charge it.
 Usually, your thermostat will take about half an hour to recharge.
 But if the battery is fully drained, it can take as long as 2 hours to recharge.

 Nest thermostat USB compatibility: